-Fiscal functions: These functions are largely carried out directly by the civil service under direct ministerial control - but can be devolved.
+Delivery - Fiscal functions: These functions are largely carried out directly by the civil service under direct ministerial control - but can be devolved to others, such as local authorities in the case of the proposed Environmental Levy on Plastic Bags Bill in the second Parliamentary session.

-Policy formation functions: The formation of policy is performed largely by the central civil service but often after considerable consultation with supposedly "arms length" agencies, operating quasi-independently as the deliverers of current policy.
+Delivery - Policy formation functions: The formation of policy is performed largely by the central civil service but often after considerable consultation with supposedly "arms length" agencies, operating quasi-independently as the deliverers of current policy.